The woman who inspired the congregation

 Mother Joseph died of cancer in Vancouver, Wash., on Jan.
 19, 1902.
 What she accomplished during her 46 years in the West is extraordinary – establishing 33 ministries, including several that still operate today.

-- Learn about some of the Sisters of Providence traditions.
+- Learn about Sisters of Providence traditions.